Academic Program Review - UTDPP1013

 The membership of the Program Review Committee is comprised of six faculty members and four deans who are appointed by the President to one-year renewable terms.
 Members from the faculty are recommended by the Academic Senate after consultation with the Committee on Committees; deans are recommended by the Provost.
 Faculty should be drawn from the schools in which reviews will be conducted during the year of their service, or from the library if the library is to be reviewed.

-The Responsible University Official is the Executive Vice President and Provost.
+The Responsible University Official is the Chief Academic Officer.

 Frequency of Review and Criteria for Selection